Patient Flow in Action

 Money matters

-Too often, clinical redesign projects fail because money is not considered at all, or because the financial analysis lacks sophistication.
-The way we fund healthcare in Australia is complicated.
+Too often, clinical redesign projects fail because money is not considered at all, or because financial analysis lacks sophistication.
+The way we fund healthcare in Australia is exceptionally complicated.
 Activity-based vs block vs historic funding.
 Medicare and the pharmaceutical benefits scheme.
 Private health insurance.
 Out-of-pocket costs for patients and carers.
 Commonwealth vs state vs local government responsibilities.

 Clinical leaders need to be across health finance and economics.
 In particular, they need to understand opportunity cost and moral hazard.